Politics of Southeast Asia

 - Geen Honours Class

-Successful completion of Histories of Modern South and Southeast Asia and Nation, Community, Self: Questions of Culture in South and Southeast Asia and State, Politics and Economy in Modern South and Southeast Asia or equivalent knowledge of South and Southeast Asian history and society.
-Please, contact the student advisor or Prof.dr.David Henley, if you are interested in taking this course, but do NOT fulfill the abovementioned requirement.
+Having successfully finished Propaedeutics SSEAS or equivalent knowledge of South and Southeast Asian history and society.
+Please, contact the student advisor, Nicole A.N.M. van Os or Prof.dr.David Henley, if you are interested in taking this course, but do NOT fulfill the abovementioned requirement.

 In the last fifty years, Southeast Asia has undergone a remarkable positive transformation: from a theatre of war and conflict to one of the most peaceful regions of the world; from fragmentation and hostility to increasingly effective regional cooperation under the Association of Southeast Asian Nations (ASEAN); from poverty and backwardness to rapidly rising levels of prosperity and technological modernity; and from a region of authoritarian and semi-authoritarian states to one increasingly dominated by democracy and democratic values.
 At the same time, many serious problems and challenges remain: intractably high levels of corruption in public administration, politics, and business; wholesale destruction of natural environments; rising levels of economic inequality; and persistent religious and ethnic tensions.